Wingman (social)

-Origin
+Original military use

-The term originated in combat aviation in various international military aviation communities shortly before and after the advent of fighter jets.
+The term originated in combat aviation in various English-speaking military aviation communities, attested from 1946, shortly before the advent of fighter jets.
 Pilots flying in formation, especially when in combat training or in actual aerial combat, refer to the pilot immediately next to them (traditionally on their right, sometimes on either side) as their "wingman" (the man on their wing).
-In actual aerial combat pilots are often trained to attack and defend in pairs watching out for each other, thereby making the term even more clearly demonstrated.
+In aerial combat pilots are often trained to attack and defend in pairs watching out for each other.

-The term is also very commonly used in combat aviation on longer range aviation patrols which are often carried out by only two fighter planes, sometimes manned by only two pilots depending on the type of aircraft.
-On these two plane patrols (Air Force) or "watches" (Naval Aviators flying protective patterns around surface vessels on timed intervals) referring to the pilot that an aviator is teamed with on patrol as their "wingman" is very common.
+The term is also commonly used in combat aviation on longer-range aviation patrols which are often carried out by only two fighter planes, sometimes manned by only two pilots depending on the type of aircraft.
+On these two-plane patrols (Air Force) or "watches" (naval aviators flying protective patterns around surface vessels on timed intervals) the pilot that an aviator is teamed with on patrol is often termed their "wingman".

 In sociology

-In 2007, sociologist David Grazian interviewed male students at the University of Pennsylvania on their dating habits, and postulated that the wingman role was part of collective "girl hunt" rituals that allow young men to collectively perform masculinity.
+In 2007, sociologist David Grazian interviewed male students at the University of Pennsylvania on their dating habits, and postulated that the wingman role was part of collective "girl hunt" rituals that allow young men to collectively exhibit masculinity.
 Grazian writes:

 Popular usage

 Popular media and informal discourse describe a situation in which a pair of friends are socialising together, approaching other pairs and groups while avoiding the awkwardness or perceived aggression of acting alone.
 The wingman strikes up conversation and proposes group social activities, providing their friend with a pleasant and unthreatening social pretext to chat or flirt with a particular attractive person.
-The wingman can also keep their friend safe by preventing them from drinking excessively or behaving in a reckless or socially embarrassing way.
+The wingman can also keep their friend safe by preventing them from behaving in a reckless or socially embarrassing way.

 The wingman can occupy the attention of any less attractive people in the other group, allowing their friend to express an interest in the most attractive group member.

 Despite the name, wingmen are not exclusively male; women can also act as wingmen.
 Wingmen also do not necessarily share their friend's sexual orientation; gay people can be wingmen for straight friends, and vice versa.

 Certain sources describe the wingman role as a part of pickup artistry, with women referred to as "targets" and men as "pilots".
 Others highlight the ability of a wingman (of any gender) to step in and rescue their female friend from unwanted persistent sexual advances.

 American entrepreneur Thomas Edwards founded a dating service called The Professional Wingman, in which he performs the wingman role for socially reticent clients, coaching them on the social skills needed to approach potential romantic partners in bar settings.
 Edwards emphasises that he is not a pick-up artist.